reinert/requestor/README.md

 ### *delay*

-Set a period of time in milliseconds in which the request must be delayed before being sent.
+Set a time in milliseconds to postpone the request sending.

 ```java
 req.delay( 5000 ); // Delay the request for 5s